learn-co-students/careers-csc-weekly-activity-atlanta-web-042219/README.md

 Since we opened our doors in 2012, we have had the opportunity to guide over 1,500 graduates through job searches — and see what students did to land themselves jobs.
 We have thought carefully about how to guide our students to be proactive and successful in their job search, by outlining specific activities that successful students did to facilitate their job offers.
 This information helped us to craft the Career Services Commitment, which includes requirements for specific activities we ask students to engage in every week they are job-seeking.
 Those include:

-* Make contact with at least 8 specific individuals at prospective employers within the software development field each week, record evidence of such contact, and furnish it upon request by Flatiron
+* Make contact with at least 8 specific individuals in your field of study each week, record evidence of such contact, and furnish it upon request by Flatiron
-* Post at least 5 GitHub commits per week to your public GitHub profile
+* For students enrolled in a course in the software engineering or data science fields of study, post at least 5 GitHub commits per week to your public GitHub profile
-* Post at least 1 technical blog post per week on a public URL that can be verified by Flatiron
+* Post at least 1 blog post, focused on a topic in your field of study, per week on a public URL that can be verified by Flatiron School
+* For students enrolled in a course in the design field of study, either complete 1 extra credit assignment from your curriculum each week, complete 3 modules in the track outside your specialization each week or start 1 design challenge from designchallenge.xyz each week

 Let’s dive deeper into each of these activities.